Efficient micromirror confinement of sub-TeV cosmic rays in galaxy clusters: Abstract

 The transport characteristics of CRs in magnetic-field structures depend on the scattering efficiency and mechanism, both of which are influenced by the properties of the ambient plasma.
 Specifically, within a weakly collisional, high-$\beta$ plasma, i.e., one in which the thermal pressure much exceeds the magnetic pressure, deviations from local thermodynamic equilibrium provide free energy for fast-growing Larmor-scale instabilities, leading to distortions in magnetic fields on thermal-ion kinetic scales.
-In such a high-$\beta$ plasma, two characteristic scales are relevant for describing the global transport of CRs: the macroscale correlation length $l_\mathrm{c}$ of the magnetic turbulence, and the microscale $l_\mathrm{mm}$ of the micromirrors\footnote{The prefix “micro” refers to scales much smaller than the ${\gtrsim} \mu\mathrm{pc}$ gyroradii of ${\gtrsim} 100\,\mathrm{MeV}$ CRs, and serves to distinguish the plasma-kinetic-scale “micromirrors” ($_\mathrm{mm}$) from the large-scale magnetic mirrors that also influence CR transport \citep{Cesarsky_1973ApJ...185..153C, Reichherzer_2020MNRAS.498.5051R, Lzarian_2021ApJ...923...53L}.} created by the mirror instability \citep{Schekochihin_2005ApJ...629..139S, Kunz_2022hxga.book...56K}.
+In such a high-$\beta$ plasma, two characteristic scales are relevant for describing the global transport of CRs: the macroscale of the magnetic turbulence, characterized by the correlation length $l_\mathrm{c}$ or the ``Alfvén scale'' $l_\mathrm{A}$, and the microscale $l_\mathrm{mm}$ of the micromirrors created by the mirror instability \citep{Schekochihin_2005ApJ...629..139S, Kunz_2022hxga.book...56K}.
+The prefix “micro” refers to scales much smaller than the ${\gtrsim} \mu\mathrm{pc}$ gyroradii of ${\gtrsim} 100\,\mathrm{MeV}$ CRs, and serves to distinguish the plasma-kinetic-scale “micromirrors” ($_\mathrm{mm}$) from the large-scale magnetic mirrors that also influence CR transport \citep{Cesarsky_1973ApJ...185..153C, Reichherzer_2020MNRAS.498.5051R, Lzarian_2021ApJ...923...53L}.
 While there are other micro-instabilities, the magnetic fluctuations created by the mirror instability are stronger and thus more influential for CR transport \citep{Kunz_2014PhRvL.112t5003K,Bott_2023}.
 The physics associated with these micro- and macroscales introduces three distinct transport regimes, which depend on the CR energy.

 First, in the high-energy ($_\mathrm{he}$) limit, CRs with gyroradii $r_\mathrm{g} \gg l_\mathrm{c}$ (energies $E\gtrsim 100\,$EeV for typical turbulence-driving scales in galaxy clusters) undergo scattering by small angles of the order $\delta \Theta \sim l_\mathrm{c}/r_\mathrm{g}$ at characteristic times~$\delta t \sim l_\mathrm{c}/c$, leading to a scattering rate $\nu_\mathrm{he} \sim \delta \Theta^2/\delta t \sim c l_\mathrm{c}/r_\mathrm{g}^2$ and, therefore, to a CR diffusion coefficient~$\kappa_\mathrm{he} \sim c^2/\nu_\mathrm{he} \sim cr_\mathrm{g}^2/l_\mathrm{c} \propto E^2/l_\mathrm{c}$ \citep[e.g.,][]{Aloisio_2004ApJ...612..900A}.
 This scaling is indeed observed both in numerical simulations \citep[e.g.,][]{Kotera_2008PhRvD..77b3005K, Subedi_2017ApJ, Reichherzer_2022SNAS....4...15R} and (scaled) laboratory experiments \citep{Chen_2020ApJ} and serves as input for propagation models of ultra-high-energy CRs in galaxy clusters \citep{Condorelli_2023impact}.